How Handelsblatt builds AI without losing its journalistic DNA - with Thomas Nowicki

 • context-based story scouting

-Long-term, so his vision:
+Long-term, as his vision:

 The Desired Headline for 2030

-In closing, Hahnenkamp asks:
+To conclude, Hahnenkamp asks:

-Nowicki laughs – and responds:
+Nowicki laughs – and replies:

 And maybe someday also the leading medium for AI."